Experienced Attorney Handling Child Support Modifications & Enforcement in Southern Louisiana

 - The amount owed is more than $5,000.

 - The paying parent travels to another state or country to avoid their support obligations.

 These parents are considered “deadbeat parents” and can face serious fines and even prison time.
 If you are having trouble paying your child support, talk to our experienced attorney about getting the order modified to better suit your situation.
 And if your ex is refusing to pay according to the agreed upon child support order, we can help you take the proper steps toward enforcement.

 Contact a knowledgeable child support attorney in Louisiana

-If you need your child support order modified or enforced, Conroy Law Firm, PLC is prepared to help.
+If you need your child support order modified or enforced, Conroy Law Firm, APLC is prepared to help.
 We are proud to serve individuals and families throughout Covington, Mandeville, Metairie and the surrounding communities of Louisiana.
 Call us today at 985-606-3885 or contact us online to learn more.